 Deletes all binary log files listed in the index file, resets the binary log index file to be empty, and creates a new binary log file.

-executing this statement sets each of these values to an empty
+sets each of these values to an empty string

 This statement is intended to be used only when the master is started for the first time.